euctrl-pru/portal/content/acronym/rat.md

 slug: rat
 ---

-The Risk Analysis Tool is a methodology used to classify safety related occurrences in the ATM domain.
+The Risk Analysis Tool (RAT) methodology used to classify safety related occurrences in the ATM domain.

 ## See Also